Makarov pistol: Development

-Several engineers took part in the contest, including Korovin, Baryshev, Voyevodin, Simonov, Rakov, Klimov, Lobanov, Sevryugin, and Makarov.
-Special emphasis was placed on safety, user-friendliness, accuracy, weight, and dimensions.
-After stringent handling, reliability, and other tests, Makarov's design, influenced by the German Walther PP, stood out from the others through its sheer simplicity, excellent reliability, quick disassembly, and robustness.
-During April 1948, Makarov's pistol experienced 20 times fewer malfunctions than the competing Baryshev and Sevryugin counterparts, and had fewer parts.
-The pistol was therefore selected in 1949 for further development and optimization for mass production.
-Tooling was set up in the Izhevsk plant for production.
-After many major design changes and tweaks, the gun was formally adopted as the "9mm Pistolet Makarova", or "PM" in December 1951.
+Nikolay Makarov, a recent engineering graduate from the Tula Mechanical Institute, participated in the contest along with several prominent firearms engineers in the Soviet Union.
+Makarov's design, influenced by the German Walther PP, stood out from the others through its sheer simplicity, excellent reliability, quick disassembly, and robustness after stringent testing.
+During testing in April 1948, Makarov's pistol experienced 20 times fewer malfunctions than the competing Baryshev and Sevryugin counterparts, and required fewer parts.
+Therefore, Soviet authorities selected Makarov's design in 1949 for further development and optimization for mass production.
+Tooling was set up in the Izhevsk plant for production and, after many significant design changes and tweaks, it was formally adopted by the Soviet Armed Forces as the 9mm Pistolet Makarova, or PM, in December 1951.

-As the new standard issue sidearm of the USSR, the PM was issued to Non-commissioned officers, police, special forces, and tank and air crews.
-It remained in wide front-line service with Soviet military and police until and beyond the end of the USSR in 1991.
-Variants of the pistol remain in production in Russia, China, and Bulgaria.
-In the U.S., surplus Soviet and East German military Makarovs are listed as eligible curio and relic items by the Bureau of Alcohol, Tobacco, Firearms and Explosives, because the countries of manufacture, the USSR and the GDR, no longer exist.